PyDrocsid/cogs/community/nekosbest/documentation.md

 ## `nekos`

-The `.nekos` command sends a picture of a cute Neko
+The `.nekos` command sends a picture of a cute Neko.

 ```css
 .nekos